Eagle, Colorado: Transportation

 Union Pacific Railroad's tracks cross Eagle, linking the town to Denver, Grand Junction, and Pueblo.
 The closest Amtrak station is located in Glenwood Springs, 31 mi to the west, with daily service of the California Zephyr.

 Bustang, Colorado's state-run bus service, connects Eagle to both Grand Junction and Denver.

+Education

+Eagle is home to two elementary schools and a middle school: